What is RaterBee

 What do our users say ?

 We spoke to 7 retail experts hoping to gain a better understanding of the following

 Focus on the Users

-Based on the research we constructed a problem statement as well as set of design principles to keep us focused on solving for the user while still meeting our client’s needs.
+Based on the research, we constructed a problem statement as well as set of design principles to keep us focused on solving for the user while still meeting our client’s needs.